RAF Bentley Priory: History

-On 26 May 1926, Inland Area (Training Command), a part of the organization of the Air Defence of Great Britain (ADGB) moved into the Priory from Uxbridge.
-In July 1926, it was renamed 'Training Command' and moved to Market Drayton in Shropshire.
-As the RAF grew in size the organizational base expanded with it and the foundations were laid for an air defence system which proved to be well in advance of the force it was shortly to oppose.
+Early history

+In early 1926, the Bentley Priory estate, which dates from 1766, was broken up and the Priory building and 40 acres (comprising the present grounds) were sold to the Air Ministry for a sum thought to be about £25,000.

-The service was radically reorganized with the creation of Bomber, Coastal, Fighter and Training Commands.
+On 26 May 1926, Air Defence of Great Britain (ADGB) was formed at Hillingdon House, at RAF Uxbridge.
+The formation was radically reorganized with the creation of Bomber, Coastal, Fighter and Training Commands.
 The existing ADGB was dissolved and RAF Fighter Command emerged on 14 July 1936.
 It left Hillingdon House, at RAF Uxbridge, on this date and moved to Bentley Priory with its first Air Officer Commanding Air Chief Marshal Sir Hugh Dowding.
 Fighter Command Headquarters remained at the Priory until its merger with the other operational commands in 1968.

-A poem translated from Gray's 'Luna Habitabilis' Cambridge 1797 is associated with the Priory.
-A copy of the poem was given to AOC 11 Gp on 22 November 1989 by the Rt Hon The Lord Harvington, who stated that he had intended reading it out to the House of Commons at the end of the Battle of Britain, but the copy had been lost.
-At the time Harvington was Wing Commander R G G F Harvington RAuxAF and Conservative member for North St Pancras.
+A poem translated from Thomas Gray's 'Luna Habitabilis' (Cambridge 1797) is associated with the Priory.
+A copy of the poem was given to the Air Officer Commanding 11 Group on 22 November 1989 by the Rt Hon The Lord Harvington, who stated that he had intended reading it out to the House of Commons at the end of the Battle of Britain, but the copy had been lost.
+At the time Harvington was Wing Commander in the RAuxAF and Conservative member for St Pancras North.
 He felt it appropriate to quote this 18th-century prophecy: